cirosantilli/bash-cheat/README.md

 - `/etc/profile`.
 Login.
 - `~/.bash_profile`.
 Login.
 Ubuntu 12.04 default template sources `.profile` here.
 - `~/.bash_login`.
 Login if `bash_profile` not found.
 Never use this.
 - `~/.profile`.
 Login if neither `bash_profile` nor `bash_login` are found.
     Also used by `sh`, so only portable code here.
 - `/etc/bash.bashrc`.
 Non-login interactive.
 - `~/.bashrc` Non-login interactive.
 It is common practice to source this file from the `~/.profile` family, so that interactive login shells will also gain commands like aliases.

 The above is only a general outline of the most important behaviors.
 See `man bash` for the nitty-gritty.

-As usual, the `/etc` files are shared amongst all users, while those under `~` are only for a single user. `/etc/` files are always sourced before the home counterparts.
+As usual, the `/etc` files are shared amongst all users, while those under `~` are only for a single user.
+`/etc/` files are always sourced before the home counterparts.

 Things that are not inherited such as `alias` must be declared on the `.bashrc` family.

 If you want your `PATH` to be visible to applications launched from the GUI launcher method (Ubuntu Dash or other methods analogous to Windows start menu), you must put it into the `.profile` family, since they will be launched from a login shell.

 Put all `sh` portable commands in `.profile`, and source `.profile` from `.bash_profile`.
 Done by default by Ubuntu 12.04.

 When you modify the `.profile` family, you must log out, and login again for changes to take effect.
 Logout from a login shell can be done via `logout`, and from Ubuntu GUI, you have to use the GUI.
-Should be close to shutdown.
+Should be close to `shutdown`.